 Is the conflict minerals law intended to be a "silver bullet" solution to stop all armed violence in the Congo?

 Not at all.
 As we’ve written: “While eastern Congo is a complex crisis—fueled by tensions over land, rights, identity, regional power struggles, and the fundamental weaknesses of Congo as a state—the trade in conflict minerals remains one of the key drivers of the conflict.”
 Efforts to curb the trade in conflict minerals are just one component of a comprehensive policy.

-How will this legislation contribute to reducing violence in eastern Congo?
+How will this legislation and related reforms contribute to reducing violence in eastern Congo?

 By complying with this law and ensuring that their products are conflict-free, companies will contribute to excluding armed groups and military units from their supply chains.
 This will not only reduce the resources available to these groups, who are among the worst human rights violators in the conflict, it will also create an incentive for minerals traders to reform their business practices and contribute to a more legitimate trade, one that would deliver more benefits to the Congolese people.

-Besides compliance with the new law, what additional steps can tech companies begin to take?
+Besides compliance with the law, what additional steps can tech companies begin to take?

 This legislation is just one step toward conflict-free products and a minerals trade that benefits the Congolese people.
 Achieving this will require a combination of companies, governments, and consumers taking action to trace, audit, and certify their minerals supply chain:

 - Trace: Companies must determine the precise sources of their minerals.
 We should support efforts to develop rigorous means of ensuring that the origin and production volume of minerals are transparent.

 - Audit: Companies should have detailed examinations of their mineral supply chains conducted to ensure that a) minerals are not sourced from conflict mines; and b) no illegal taxes/bribes are paid to armed groups in Congo.
 Credible third parties should conduct or verify these audits.